microsoft/azure-trust-agents/challenge-2/readme.md

 ### Define the MCP as a Tool in the Agent

-Now, it is time to configure a simple ChatAgent that uses the MCP server.
+Now, it is time to configure a simple Agent that uses the MCP server.

-The agent has been implemented for you in the `challenge-2/agents/fraud_alert_agent.py` file.
+The agent has been implemented for you in the `challenge-2/agents/compliance_report_responses_client.py` file.

 We have left a placeholder in the code so you can add the MCP server as a tool.
 In line 99, find: